 If you have ideas on how to create a healthier community or want to learn more about the Foundation, please email Program Officer Monique Johnson or call her directly at 303-953-3617.

-Activities and Recent News in Alamosa County
+Activities in Alamosa County

 KaBOOM!
 Playground Builds

-On Saturday, June 30, volunteers from the Alamosa community, City of Alamosa, Kiwanis Club of Alamosa and KaBOOM! came together to bring a kid-designed, state-of-the-art playground to life at Lee Fields.
+On June 30, 2018, volunteers from the Alamosa community, City of Alamosa, Kiwanis Club of Alamosa and KaBOOM! came together to bring a kid-designed, state-of-the-art playground to life at Lee Fields.
 You can watch a video of Peyton's Play Ball!
 Park here.

-On Saturday, Aug.
-11, volunteers from the community, City of Alamosa, Boys and Girls Club of the San Luis Valley and KaBOOM! came together to build another kid-designed, state-of-the-art playground in their community.
+On Aug.
+11, 2018, volunteers from the community, City of Alamosa, Boys and Girls Club of the San Luis Valley and KaBOOM! came together to build another kid-designed, state-of-the-art playground in their community.